sbfaulkner/adventofcode/README.md

 A slightly awkward solution, but a proper lexer/parser seems like overkill.
 Also, calculating the signal effectively destroys the circuit (as it caches values).

+## Day 8: Matchsticks

+The lexer should be decoupled from the decode/encode action... but it works.
+Manually implementing the FSM was kind of fun.
+I should probably apply that technique more often.